A steep paved road to Col de Vars in the Alps

 Col de Vars is a high mountain pass at an elevation of 2.108m (6,916ft) above sea level, located in the Provence-Alpes-Côte d'Azur region of France.
 The pass is traversed by the scenic Route des Grandes Alpes.

 Where is Col de Vars?

-This road is usually open from May to October, but it can be closed anytime when the access is not cleared of snow.
-Col de Vars is in near the center of a whole series of high paved passes, that spend a majority of their asphalt above treeline.
-This pass usually precedes or follows the climb of the Izoard in most itineraries.
+The pass is situated on the boundary between the departments of Hautes-Alpes and Alpes-de-Haute-Provence in the southeastern part of the country.
+It connects the Ubaye Valley with the Queyras valley and Embrun.
+Col de Vars is in the center of a series of high paved passes, most of which have their asphalted sections above the treeline.
+Typically, this pass precedes or follows the climb of the Izoard in most itineraries.

 The winding road to the summit is fully paved and designated as D902.
 Col de Vars spans a length of 13.0 km (8.07 miles), running north-south from Vars (in the Hautes-Alpes department) to Saint-Paul-sur-Ubaye (in the Alpes-de-Haute-Provence department).
 The road to the summit is steep, featuring a maximum gradient of 12% through some of the ramps.
 It experiences a fair amount of traffic during the summer.

 The drive offers impressive scenery, with various small French towns and a diverse landscape.
 At the summit, you'll find a small bar and a parking lot.
 The pass has been a part of the Tour de France race multiple times and is considered one of the great cols of the Alps.
 It's a beautiful winding route, although it can get a bit congested due to being part of the Grandes Route des Alpes and one of the few roads crossing this section of the Alps.

 When was the road to Col de Vars built?